KDE/threadweaver/examples/HelloWorldRaw.in.md

 `main()`.
 This approach is often called "fire-and-forget jobs".
 The queue will process the job and forget about it when it has been completed.
-It will then definitely get deleted automatically, even though the programmer does not necessarily know when exactly.
+It will then definitely get deleted automatically, even though the programmer does not necessarily know exactly when.
 It could happen (and in the case of ThreadWeaver jobs commonly does) deeply in the bowels of Qt event handling when the last event holding a reference to the job gets destroyed.
 The gist of it is that from the